+- Institutionalizing the governance and shareholding

 - Expansion of local and regional network

 - Optimization of services

 - New products and services

-- □ Further digitalizing of operations while continuing to provide enhanced services to our customers.
+- Further digitalizing of operations while continuing to provide enhanced services to our customers.

 Over time, the Bank has built strong partnerships with international organizations to enable it provide long term foreign currency finance to its clients.
 The partners include: